retalemine/vaadin-retale/mvnweb-vaadin/README.md

 * Run on server ![][tick]
 * Run in debug mode ![][tick]
 * Code billing component UI
-  * Dynamic loading of product catalog
+  * Dynamic loading of product catalog.
+Include Lazy loading.
   * Dynamic addition of new product that resolves product name and product unit and model to collect unit, in case.
   * Input error handling.
   * Dynamic loading of unit price value ![][tick]